aposhiana/math5610/software_manual/rowReduce.md

 **Output:** None.
 This method modifies the original Array passed to it.

 **Usage/Example:** Below is example code that demonstrates all basic uses of `rowReduce`.
-The first use shows creating and printing a diagonally dominant matrix and b vector, then using `rowReduce` to put the linear system in reduced row echelon form.
+The first use shows creating and printing a diagonally dominant matrix and b vector, then using `rowReduce` to put the linear system in row echelon form.
 The matrix and vector are printed afte the reduction.
 The second use shows creating a random augmented coefficient matrix, then printing it before and after performing `rowReduce` on it.
 The third use shows creating a random rectangular matrix, then printing it before and after performing `rowReduce` on it.
 ```
 // USE 1
 std::cout << "Random DD matrix A_dd0: " << std::endl;